SolidLabResearch/user-managed-access/documentation/policy-management.md

 - `application/n-quads`
 - `text/n3`

 The body is expected to represent a valid ODRL policy, although some [sanitization](#sanitization-decisions) is applied to ensure minimal validity.
-It is possible to POST multiple policies at once, but they have to remain in scope of the client.
+It is possible to POST multiple policies at once, but they have to remain in scope of the owner.
 Upon success, the server responds with **status code 201**.
 Bad requests, possibly due to an improper policy definition, will respond with **status code 400 or 409**.
 When the policy has been validated, but adding it to the storage fails, the response will have **status code 500**.